buanzo/python-http-openpgp-api-tools/README.md

 server side of an OpenPGP-encapsulated HTTP API methodology.

 The code is insecure, and is a proof of concept that I expect someone might find useful.
-The Mkit company (https://mkit.com) has gladly sponsored the creation of this code.
 It is released for the benefit of the open source and security communities.

 When I say it is insecure... don't get me wrong, this is quite useful and relatively secure, and takes measures to read passphrases using different methods, etc. I mean it has NOT been pentested, but it was written with (attempted) security in mind.